A U.S. Court of Appeals rules

 - Other federal courts have also found the ban to be unconstitutional.

-And so, multiple cases are headed towards the U.S. Supreme Court.
+And so, multiple cases are headed towards a resolution in the U.S. Supreme Court.

 Leaders in two national LGBT groups responded negatively to the Court of Appeal's ruling: